avluis/ApHSC/README.md

 	Save autostart Heat level when (passenger) button is held		[TESTING] Startup on saved heat level										[TESTING]
-	Only run timer if autostart heat level is set to HIGH			[TESTING] Remove delay function(s) from Blink method						[RESEARCHING] Blink current selected Heat level when indicating				[RESEARCHING]
+	Only run timer if autostart heat level is set to HIGH			[TESTING] Timer length can be programmed (from 5, 10 and 15 minutes)		[RESEARCHING] Remove delay function(s) from Blink method						[RESEARCHING] Blink current selected Heat level when indicating				[RESEARCHING]